 Moving to Miami

-If you’re considering a move to the area, Bernie said, “Come understanding that Miami is expensive.”
+If you’re considering a move to Florida or the Miami area, Bernie said, “Come understanding that Miami is expensive.”
 Your housing costs may be much higher than what you’re used to paying, and everything from restaurants to hair salons and entertainment will cost top dollar in some areas.

 You also need to know about the “high season,” which runs from around October through March every year.
 The relatively warm weather and low tax rates cause the population to swell with tourists and seasonal residents.
 Traffic steps up, and you might not get a restaurant reservation or doctor’s appointment so easily.